very-good-science/data-hazards/site/contents/contribute/how-to-contribute.md

 Depending on what you would like to do there are different ways to get involved.
 Please check out the options below!
 If you can't find what you are looking for then [send us an email][dec-email] and we will help!
-You can also come to our open community co-working calls if you would like to chat to us about an idea you have had.
+You can also come to our [open community co-working calls](../events/coworking) if you would like to chat to us about an idea you have had.

 ## Suggesting new or improved Data Hazards

 In the first instance please [start a Discussion with your idea](https://github.com/very-good-science/data-hazards/discussions/new?category=ideas) in the 'Ideas' category.
-We can then chat openly on GitHub about the suggestion, and this gives other people the opportunity to weigh-in any changes we are considering.
+We can then chat openly on GitHub about the suggestion, and this gives other people the opportunity to weigh-in on any changes we are considering.
 Once changes have been agreed then you can follow the process below for [Updating our documentation](#updating-our-documentation).

-If you would rather you can also [email us][dec-email] to discuss!
+If you would rather you can also [email us][dec-email] to discuss.

 ## Making changes to the website content